Nationals vs. Padres Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 47 hits with 13 doubles, a triple, six home runs, 13 walks and 19 RBI.
+- Jeimer Candelario has collected 47 hits with 13 doubles, a triple, six home runs and 13 walks.
+He has driven in 19 runs.

 Candelario Recent Games